Number (sports): Other sports

 In water polo, players wear swim caps bearing a number.
 Under World Aquatics rules, the starting goalkeeper wears Number 1, the substitute goalkeeper wears Number 13, and remaining players wear numbers 2 though 12.
 In road bicycle racing, numbers are assigned to cycling teams by race officials, meaning they change from race to race.
 Each team has numbers in the same group of ten, excluding multiples of ten, for example 11 through 19 or 21 through 29.
 If a race has squads of smaller than nine, each still uses numbers from the same group of ten, perhaps 31 through 36 where the next squad will have 41 through 46.
 Usually, but not always, the rider who wears a number ending in 1 is the squad's leader and the one who will try for a high overall placing.
-The defending champion or a race wears number 1.
+The defending champion of a race wears number 1.

 In floorball, all players are required to have number 1–99 on their jersey, but goalies are the only players who can wear number 1.

 In volleyball competitions organised by the FIVB, players must be numbered 1–20.